Some links in this post may be affiliate links

 Polyscias Plant care also requires regular pruning to keep it neat, promote a bushy, compact growth and rejuvenate growth.
 Repotting is needed every 2-3 years when it has outgrown its pot as it grows best when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Aralia Plants grow best in bright light.
-Keep it away from direct sunlight to prevent scorching of the leaves.
-However, it will adapt to light shade but will grow much slower.
+Aralia Plants thrive in bright indirect light.
+However, they will adapt to light shade but will grow much slower.

-Regularly turn the pot to ensure the plant receives light on all sides for uniform growth to prevent lopsided growth.
+Pro tip: Regularly turn the pot to ensure the plant receives light on all sides for uniform growth to prevent lopsided growth.

-Feed Aralia Plants monthly with a balanced, liquid fertilizer during the growing season.
+Feed your Aralia monthly during the growing season with a balanced, liquid fertilizer.
+Take care not to overfertilize to avoid fertilizer burn; brown burnt leaf tips and edges.
 Do not feed in the cold season as growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes and repeat the process several times.